stakewise/v3-keeper/README.md

 ### Step 1.
 Generate hot wallet

 The hot wallet is used to submit reward votes transactions.
 You must send some ETH (DAI for Gnosis) to the wallet for the gas expenses.
-The validator registration costs around 0.01 ETH with 30 Gwei gas price.
-You must keep an eye on your wallet balance, otherwise, validators will stop registering.

 You can use any of the tools available for generating the hot wallet.
 For example,